-If a member of the Legislature decides that a proposal has merit and that legislation should be enacted, the legislator prepares a bill or has a bill prepared for introduction into the house of which he or she is a member.
+If a member of the legislature decides that a proposal has merit and that legislation should be enacted, the legislator prepares a bill or has a bill prepared for introduction into the house of which he or she is a member.
 That legislator then becomes the sponsor of the bill.
-All bills introduced must be prepared by either the Legislative Reference Service (LRS) or the Legislative Fiscal Office (LFO) as directed by a member of the Legislature.
+All bills introduced must be prepared by the Legislative Services Agency (LSA) as directed by a member of the Legislature.

-The LRS is the principal bill drafting and legal research office serving the Legislature of the State of Alabama.
-LRS is an excellent source of information to the citizens of Alabama on all things relating to legislation.
-In addition to bill drafting, the duties of the LRS office include:
+LSA is the principal bill drafting and legal research office serving the Legislature of the state of Alabama.
+LSA is a great source of information to the citizens of Alabama on all things relating to current legislation and historical legislative information.